Service Changes in Response to Safer-At-Home Directive

-The following service changes have taken effect in response to Larimer County’s stay-at-home directive, effective through April 17.
-Please stay tuned to this page for updates as the situation unfolds.
+The following service changes have taken effect in response to the Colorado Safer-at-Home directive.
+Please stay tuned to this page for updates as the situation continues to unfold.

 What shelter services remain available?

-During the stay-at-home directive, all services require an appointment.
-Please email firstname.lastname@example.org to schedule or call 970-226-3647, ext.
-0
+During the safer-at-home directive, all services require an appointment.
+Please call 970-226-3647, ext.
+0 to schedule your appointment.

 - Search for your lost animal.